Internet of things

 The Internet is prone to latency, and we cannot fix it unless we shorten the links or change the speed of light.
 Connected cars require the capability to “think” and make decisions on the ground without additional hops to the cloud.

-Fog computing performs better than cloud computing in terms of meeting the demands of emerging paradigms.
+Fog computing performs better than cloud computing in meeting the demands of emerging paradigms.
 However, batch processing is still preferred for high-end jobs in the business world, so it can only partially replace cloud computing.
 In conclusion, fog computing and cloud computing complement one another while having their advantages and disadvantages.
 Edge computing is crucial in the Internet of Things (IoT).

 Security, confidentiality, and system reliability are research topics in the fog computing platform.
 Cloud computing will meet the needs of business communities with its lower cost based on a utility pricing model.
 In contrast, fog computing is expected to serve the emerging network paradigms that require faster processing with less delay and delay jitter.
 Fog computing will grow by supporting the emerging network paradigms that require faster processing with less delay and delay jitter.